Home - Book Preview

 "Once a Marine, always a Marine."

 He stumbled out of the couch and down a hallway.
-Laying on the couch was his Remington M1911A1 service pistol.
+Lying on the couch was his Remington M1911A1 service pistol.
 I picked it up, put the safety on, and set it on a side table.
-It was a couple of minutes before he returned, I stood there waiting.
+It was a couple of minutes before he returned.
+I stood there waiting.
 Eventually he returned, noticing Grandpa for the first time.

 He slowly walked back to the couch, moved some bottles from the floor to a side table.
 He noticed his gun, but didn't reach for it.

 After he finally sat, I continued.
 "Problem number one, no job.
 Solution, you will work for me.
-I need a bodyguard and driver, I'll pay you 25,000 a year plus food and housing.
-Two weeks paid vacation after one year, and full medical.
+I need a bodyguard and driver.
+I'll pay you $25,000 a year plus food and housing.
+Two weeks paid vacation after one year, and full medical from day one.

 He did so, not really understanding why he did so, while I filled the syringe from the bottle.
-A quick check for air bubbles, I stepped toward him.
-I wiped a spot with an alcohol wipe halfway between his left knee and crotch, and stuck the needle into the muscle just outside of the centerline.
-He just watched.
+After a quick check for air bubbles, I stepped toward him.
+I wiped a spot with an alcohol wipe halfway between his left knee and crotch and stuck the needle into the muscle just outside of the centerline.
+He just watched with a curious look on his face.

-Grandpa was looking dizzy, but had stayed quiet as I had asked.
-Injection complete I pulled the needle out, and dropped it into a empty bottle.
+Grandpa was looking dizzy but had stayed quiet as I had asked.
+With the injection complete, I pulled the needle out and dropped it into an empty bottle.

-In turned to Grandpa, "We're done, let's go."
-He turned around and practically fled out the door.
-I followed locking the front door before pulling it closed behind me.
+I turned to Grandpa.
+"We're done, let's go."
+He practically fled out the front door.
+I followed, locking the front door before pulling it closed behind me.

-Once we were back in the car, doors shut, and seatbelts on, and doors locked, Grandpa started to tremble.
+Once we were back in the car, doors shut, seatbelts on and doors locked, Grandpa started to tremble.
 "That was the scariest thing I've ever seen!
 What the hell were you thinking!"

 "I'm thinking that because I hired Matt, you won't ever have to do stuff like that with me again."